Ray-Ban Meta Glasses are my favorite AI gadget, and they keep getting better

 You can now live translate without needing to stay connected to the internet, provided you’ve downloaded the required language pack (French, Italian, or Spanish) in advance.
 It’s a crucial update for travelers around the world.
 The live translate feature allows you to converse with locals in foreign countries as well as listen to movies, lectures, instructions, and more in one of the supported languages and hear the translation through your glasses.

-Meta AI is also making its way to Germany, Austria, Belgium, Denmark, Norway, Sweden, and Finland this week.
+Meta AI is also making its way to Germany, Austria, Belgium, Denmark, Norway, Sweden, and Finland.
 You can ask Meta’s smart assistant questions about things you see through the glasses, like in the above-mentioned Amsterdam example.

 Earlier this March, when I was in London, I was surprised and excited to see cherry blossoms in one of the parks.
 After all, they’ve been on my bucket list.
 I asked Meta AI to identify if they were indeed cherry blossoms, and it did, without needing to take out my phone.
 You can also ask follow-up questions without needing to say the “Hey Meta” wake word each time.